lupyuen/lupyuen.github.io/src/romfs.md

   // Register A3 is the Third Parameter

+  // But we're manually moving them around because of... issues
+  // Register A0 (parm3) goes to A3
-  // But we're manually moving them around because of... issues register long r3 asm("a0") = (long)(parm3);  // Will move to A3
+  register long r3 asm("a0") = (long)(parm3);  // Will move to A3
   asm volatile ("slli a3, a0, 32");  // Shift 32 bits Left then Right
   asm volatile ("srli a3, a3, 32");  // To clear the top 32 bits

+  // Register A0 (parm2) goes to A2
   register long r2 asm("a0") = (long)(parm2);  // Will move to A2
   asm volatile ("slli a2, a0, 32");  // Shift 32 bits Left then Right
   asm volatile ("srli a2, a2, 32");  // To clear the top 32 bits

+  // Register A0 (parm1) goes to A1
   register long r1 asm("a0") = (long)(parm1);  // Will move to A1
   asm volatile ("slli a1, a0, 32");  // Shift 32 bits Left then Right
   asm volatile ("srli a1, a1, 32");  // To clear the top 32 bits

-  register long r0 asm("a0") = (long)(nbr);  // Will stay in A0
+  // Register A0 (nbr) stays the same register long r0 asm("a0") = (long)(nbr);  // Will stay in A0

   // `ecall` will jump from RISC-V User Mode